-Therefore, if one reads between the lines, he is saying to us without directly stating it, that what is truly valuable in one’s life lays beyond the grave and if one is not living in such a manner, that is, glorifying God and preparing himself for living there, that is living above the sun life, then nothing has been gained despite all the wealth and power the sinner might possess.
+Therefore, if one reads between the lines, he is saying to us without directly stating it, that what is truly valuable in one’s life lays beyond the grave, and if one is not living in such a manner that is glorifying God and preparing himself for living there—that is, living an above the sun life—then nothing has been gained despite all the wealth and power the sinner might possess.

-Also, this very week another event that occurred during WWII, in a small city in Poland.
+Also, this very week, has the anniversary of another event that occurred during WWII, in a small city in Poland.
 I do not know the exact day or date, but it was during WWII.
-The citizens of that city marched the Jewish population to a field outside of town, and they began to systematically murder those people that was deemed too slow, so they herded the remainder into a barn, set it a fire, and killed the remainder—over 1,700 Jewish men, women, and children died between the murder and the burning.
+The citizens of that city marched the Jewish population to a field outside of town, and they began to systematically murder those people.
+That was deemed too slow, so they herded the remainder into a barn, set it afire, and killed the remainder.
+Over 1,700 Jewish men, women, and children died between the murder and the burning.

-Therefore Solomon's conclusion is that our vision regarding life must be more penetrating and broader than others.
-We are the called of God, in other words, the wealthy and powerful, whether they are in government, military, or wherever they are, they are powerful sinners.
-Though it may seem attractive on the surface, truly it is nonetheless vain, meaning, and without profit, and spiritually they are animals.
+Therefore, Solomon's conclusion is that our vision regarding life must be more penetrating and broader than others'.
+We are the called of God.
+In other words, the wealthy and powerful, whether they are in government, military, or wherever they are, they are powerful sinners.
+Though it may seem attractive on the surface, truly it is nonetheless vain, meaningless, and without profit.
+Spiritually, they are animals.
 I did not say that, God did.

 We are faced with a choice, at the end of this chapter.
 I said that there is something really heavy—which way do we want to live?
 Do we want to trust God’s handling of our life, or do we want to finish life as a beast?
 The choice is ours.